-The MiraLAX bowel preparation will cause frequent bowel movements, so be sure to be near a bathroom the evening before your surgery or procedure.
+The MiraLAX bowel preparation will cause frequent bowel movements, so be sure to be near a bathroom the evening before your surgery.

 At 3:00 pm on the day before your surgery, take 1 bisacodyl tablet by mouth with a glass of water.

-- Apply petroleum jelly (Vaseline®) or A & D® ointment to the skin around your anus after every bowel movement.
+Apply zinc oxide ointment or Desitin® to the skin around your anus after every bowel movement.
 This helps prevent irritation.